tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 Nothing too special.
 This year's top 4 in the CN DPC was consistently some shuffling of LGD, Aster, RNG and then either EHOME or Xtreme.
 And RNG bopped Xtreme 3-0 in the CN regional qual to make it to TI.

 Anything else worth mentioning?
 Oh yeah, Ghost was unable to make it to Arlington and ana, yes *that* ana, stood in.
 That was pretty neat.
+They didn't do well, but it was still neat.

 **What would success look like?** It may be hard to believe, but this is the third and final Chinese team left to talk about.
 Three Chinese teams at a TI!
 Unprecedented.
 Here's the comparison to previous TIs.